 B.Sc.
 Combined Program in Life and Medical Sciences (0104)

-A combined undergraduate program toward a B.Sc. degree in Life and Medical Sciences.
+A Joint undergraduate program toward a B.Sc. degree in Life and Medical Sciences.
 The objective of the program is to provide graduates with comprehensive knowledge of the basic mechanisms of Biology with particular emphasis on a medical perspective.
-The program combines studies in the faculties of Medicine and Life Sciences and will enable eligibility of the graduates to continue in either of the Faculties for advanced degree training without the need for additional pre-requisite studies.
-The graduates of this combined program are to be the researchers and professionals of the future in the fields of Bio-Medical Research in the Universities, Research Institutes, Hospitals, and Bio-Medical Industries.
+The program combines studies in the faculties of Medicine and Life Sciences and will enable the eligibility of the graduates to continue in either of the faculties for advanced degree training without the need for additional pre-requisite studies.
+The graduates of this combined program are to be the researchers and professionals of the future in the fields of biomedical research in the universities, research institutes, hospitals, and the biomedical industry.

-The program, which is unique to Tel Aviv University, is limited to 70 students, who benefit from individual counseling and guidance for construction of personalized course and program itineraries.
+The program, which is unique to Tel Aviv University, is limited to 80 students, who benefit from individual counseling and guidance for building personalized course and program itineraries.

 Candidates may not list this program as a second choice.

 The MD Graduate Program (0102)